OISTE/repository/OWGTMCPS.md

 ### 1.3.4 Relying parties

-All natura and legal persons and other entities that trust the certificates issued by certification authorities operating under the OWGTM Trust Model are considered to be “relying parties”.
+All natural and legal persons and other entities that trust the certificates issued by certification authorities operating under the OWGTM Trust Model are considered to be “relying parties”.
 These relying parties do not necessarily need to be a subscriber of an OWGTM certificate, but are requested to accept the “CertifyID Relying Party agreement“, available at http://oiste.org/repository.

 In the OWGTM, a particular type of certificate could limit the right to be a relying party for that particular type of certificate, if this is the case, a specific Relying Party agreement would be published.